 Though social media has not been fully embraced as a part of professional physical security yet, you should look for opportunities that fit your business needs, even if there aren’t packaged solutions available.
 Lives could just depend on it.

-Listen to Steve VanTill’s 3-minute discussion on how social media saves lives and how to use it in your physical security program.
+Listen to Steve VanTill’s discussion on how social media saves lives and how to use it in your physical security program.

 A building security technology roadmap is an important part of the security innovation process.
 It is a navigation chart to your planned security destination.
 Building a roadmap has many advantages, as it provides a clear focus, orientation, and effective communication plan for your security operations.